Hamburger

 Most business transactions carried out in South Africa are subject to VAT.
 The tax is collected by businesses, which are registered as vendors with SARS.
 A vendor is required to register for VAT if they made taxable supplies or have a written contractual obligation to make taxable supplies of more than ZAR1 million during the relevant 12-month period.
 A vendor may register voluntarily in certain instances.

 Foreign businesses that supply electronic services through the internet to persons resident or incorporated in South Africa may be required to levy VAT on these electronic services.
-These foreign businesses are required to register as vendors with SARS and account for output VAT if the total value of taxable supplies exceeds ZAR1 million in any consecutive 12-month period.
+These foreign businesses are required to register as vendors with SARS and account for output VAT if the total value of taxable supplies exceeds ZAR1 million in any consecutive 12-month period unless the ZAR1 million threshold is solely as a consequence of abnormal circumstances of a temporary nature.

 Foreign exchange controls